 Does the child have a preference?
 Many judges will take a child's opinion into serious consideration when determining who receives sole or even partial child custody.
 However, the child must be old enough and mature enough to state their opinion.

-To better understand child custody cases in Virginia, hiring an experienced family law attorney is imperative.
+To better understand child custody cases, hiring an experienced family law attorney is imperative.
 For more information about child custody matters in Virginia Beach, don't hesitate to reach out to the Law Offices of Daniel J. Miller.
-Our dedicated family law attorney is here to protect you and your family’s rights during this difficult time.
+Our dedicated attorney is here to protect you and your family’s rights during this difficult time.

 Call the Law Offices of Daniel J. Miller today at (757) 517-2942 for legal assistance with your child custody issue.